-I’ve got a great guest post for you today from Kamea Chayne, the editor of Konscious World and the author of Thrive: An environmentally conscious lifestyle guide to better health and true wealth.
-Kamea is one busy lady and she is also the marketing manager of Ethical Writers Co.
+I’ve got a great guest post for you today from Kamea Chayne, author of Thrive: An environmentally conscious lifestyle guide to better health and true wealth.

 She’s taken time out of her schedule to write this post on how to shop consciously for fashion, which I’ve personally found very useful, so I hope you will too!